 Profiles of the Newly Appointed DIGs

-Rathod Amitkumar Bharat used to be the DIG in charge of state traffic.
-His experience with moving lots of people and things around could be useful for getting election staff and materials safely where they need to be.
+Rathod Amitkumar Bharat used to be the DIG in charge of traffic for the state police.
+His experience with traffic could be useful for coordinating the movement of many people and supplies during the election, like safely transporting police and voting materials.

-Shrihari Pandey used to work in the Intelligence Branch in North Bengal, so he’s good at investigations and coordinating intelligence, and he’ll bring those skills to Bardhaman.
-Kankar Prosad Barui was previously the DIG of Prisons which is about managing prisoners and planning security.
-Anjali Singh was a DIG for traffic, and her operational experience will be useful in Jalpaiguri.
+Shrihari Pandey has worked in the Intelligence Branch in North Bengal, so he’ll bring skills in investigation and working with intelligence to Bardhaman.
+Kankar Prosad Barui was the DIG (Prisons), a job that involves keeping people in custody safely and planning security.
+Anjali Singh was the DIG (Traffic), so she has operating experience and will be in Jalpaiguri.

 Wider Bureaucratic and Police Reshuffle Ahead of Elections

-Changes at the very top of the police include a new Director General for the state and a new Commissioner for Kolkata Police.
-This is normal when the model code of conduct is in effect; it’s to avoid any appearance of bias and make sure the law is applied fairly during the election.
+The top police leaders have been changed, with a new Director General for the state and a new Commissioner for the Kolkata Police.
+It’s normal to do this when the election rules of conduct are in effect to cut down on the possibility of any bias, and to make sure the law is enforced fairly during the election.

 Implications for Poll Preparedness and Local Administration

-The goal of replacing top officials and assigning new DIGs is to build an administration that won’t take sides during the election.
-These changes should improve how the Election Commission, the state government, and the police work together, especially regarding security, controlling crowds, and making sure the election is honest.
+The goal of removing the senior government officials and putting in the new DIGs is to build an administration for the election that won’t favor anyone.
+These changes should help the Election Commission, the state government, and the police work together better, particularly regarding security, controlling crowds, and making sure the election is honest.

-People who are watching the election point out that 13 new district magistrates (who will also be the district election officials) have been assigned.
-Coordinating the government and police at the district and range levels is meant to make decisions quicker and make sure election rules are enforced in the same way everywhere.
+People who are watching the election also point out that 13 new District Magistrates have been assigned, and they will be the District Electoral Officers.
+Coordinating the administration and police at both the district and range levels is meant to make decisions quicker and make sure election rules are followed the same way everywhere.